 - Group activity interspersed with individual activity helps children to interact in a group, learn from one another and get used to a classroom situation.

 - Montessori activities for the age-group 2 ½ t0 6 center around 5 areas: Preliminary Activities, Exercises of Practical Life, Sensorial Activities, Language, and Mathematics.
-Cognitive, affective and social aspects are woven into each of these areas.
+Cognitive and social aspects are woven into each of these areas.